preciofishbone/OmniaDocs/document-management/end-user/create-document-wizard/index.rst

 1. Select template in the list to te left.
 2. Select a Documents laibrary to save the document in.
 Default is the Documents library in site where the wizard was started.
 Any Documents library the user has access to can be selected.
-3. If applicable, select a folder in the chosen library, to save the document in.
+3. If applicable, select a folder in the chosen library.

 This means any user can use the wizard from any site where the feature is activated to create a document, and save it in the Documents library in any other site that user has access to.